Skip to main content

 • For Windows guest plugins: MinGW cross-compilation toolchain (provided by the Malbox devenv)

-Your plugin project needs three files: a CMake build file, a plugin manifest, and your source code.
+Your plugin project has three essential files: a CMake build file, a plugin manifest, and your source code.

 CMakeLists.txt